TN 245 (09-24)

 a.
 Improved disability pension payments

-When a veteran is eligible for a disability pension, he or she will receive benefits under the Department of Veterans Affairs' (VA) improved disability pension program that was established on January 1, 1979.
+When a veteran is eligible for a disability pension, they will receive benefits under the Department of Veterans Affairs' (VA) improved disability pension program that was established on January 1, 1979.

-A veteran is eligible for the improved disability pension when he or she has at least 90 days of active duty service with at least one day of service during a wartime period.
+A veteran is eligible for the improved disability pension when they have at least 90 days of active duty service with at least one day of service during a wartime period.
 A veteran who entered active duty after September 7, 1980, must have served at least 24 months or the full period ordered to active duty with at least one day of service during a wartime period.
 The veteran must receive an honorably military service discharge, and be:

-The VA pays improved disability pension based on the countable income of the veteran, his or her spouse, and dependent children.
+The VA pays improved disability pension based on the countable income of the veteran, their spouse, and dependent children.
 Congress establishes the maximum annual improved disability pension rates.

 Improved disability pension payments are a needs-based benefit.